farshed/duofolio/README.md

 ## Why?

 One of the best ways to learn a language is by reading books in it.
-However, reader will frequently need to lookup words from a dictionary, which can disrupt their engagement and immersion.
+However, reader frequently needs to lookup words from a dictionary, which can disrupt their engagement and immersion.
 This is where Duofolio comes in.
 It has a built-in dictionary system to quickly lookup words by simply selecting them, without breaking your concentration.

 ## Supported Languages